beabock/Endo-Review/scripts/04_analysis/MANUSCRIPT_PREPARATION_2_FIXED.md

 ![Figure 1: Plant species representation by phylum in the analyzed literature.
 Bars show the percentage of described species within each phylum present in the 21,891-abstract dataset.
 Overall coverage = 0.8% (3,226 of 390,101 described plant species).](C:/Users/beabo/OneDrive%20-%20Northern%20Arizona%20University/NAU/Endo-Review/plots/main/plantae_species_representation_main_by_phylum_percent.png)

 This bias systematically overlooks critical evolutionary lineages.
 For example, Charophyta (Stoneworts), the closest algal relatives to land plants, have no coverage (0 of 2,012 species) in our dataset.
-This is a critical knowledge gap, as it leaves the aquatic origins of plant-fungal symbiosis almost completely untested, which is a relationship thought to predate the colonization of land by millions of years (Martin et al., 2017; Strullu-Derrien et al., 2018).
+This is a critical knowledge gap, as it leaves the aquatic origins of plant-fungal symbiosis almost completely untested, which is a relationship thought to predate the colonization of land by millions of years [@martin_ancestral_2017; @strulluderrien_origin_2018].
 Similarly, Bryophyta (Mosses), representing some of the earliest land plants, have only 0.2% coverage (21 of 10,508 species).
 This gap obscures our understanding of how these symbioses evolved after plants first colonized land.

 Even within the relatively well-studied Tracheophyta (Vascular Plants), which encompasses familiar groups like ferns, conifers, and flowering plants, coverage remains exceptionally low at 0.9% (3,150 of 363,445 species).
 This demonstrates that our knowledge of endophyte ubiquity is largely derived from a thin sliver of plant diversity.

 This taxonomic bias is mirrored by an extreme geographic bias (Figure 2; Supp.
 Fig. 3).
-Research is concentrated in high-income countries (the Global North), which account for 77% of all geographically coded studies (World Bank, 2025).
+Research is concentrated in high-income countries (the Global North), which account for 77% of all geographically coded studies [@world_bank_world_2025].
 This concentration is driven almost entirely by just two regions: North America and Europe alone account for 70.3% of all studies.
 Conversely, entire nations with unique biodiversity, such as Tonga, have zero studies detected in our dataset.
 A temporal analysis shows that these geographic and taxonomic biases are not historical artifacts; they have remained largely consistent over the past three decades, even as molecular methods have become standard (used in 36.8% of all studies; Figure 3; Supp.
 Fig. 4).

 ![Figure 2: Global geographic bias in fungal endophyte research.
 The heatmap displays the frequency of studies per country (log10 scale), where darker colors indicate higher research intensity and light gray indicates zero studies detected in the analyzed corpus.
 The distribution reveals a stark concentration of research in the Global North (e.g., North America and Europe), while vast regions of the Global South, including large portions of Africa and Southeast Asia, remain virtually invisible in the indexed scientific literature.](C:/Users/beabo/OneDrive%20-%20Northern%20Arizona%20University/NAU/Endo-Review/plots/main/world_map_countries_log.png)

 Finally, analysis of plant tissues reported in the abstracts shows that research has covered a wide range, with roots, leaves, seeds, stem, shoot, and fruit being the most frequently studied structures (Supp.
 Fig. 7).
 This demonstrates thorough sampling across tissue types within the limited taxonomic breadth.

----
 ## Discussion
 Our analysis provides the first large-scale, data-driven confirmation of the fungal endophyte ubiquity paradigm.
 By demonstrating that there is no evidence for a single endophyte-free plant taxon in the literature, we confirm that ubiquity is a robust pattern wherever plants have been studied.